ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 :math:`GDD_{T_{{\rm 2m}} }` reaches 100% of :math:`{GDD}_{mat}` or
 the number of days past planting reaches a crop-specific maximum (:numref:`Table Crop phenology parameters`), then the crop is harvested.
 Harvest occurs in one time step using the BGC leaf offset algorithm.
-Variables track the flow of grain C and N to food and of all other plant pools, including live stem C and N, to litter.
-Putting live stem C and N into the litter pool is in contrast to the approach for unmanaged PFTs which puts live stem C and N into dead stem pools first.
-Leaf and root C and N pools are routed to the litter pools in the same manner as natural vegetation.
-Whereas food C and N was formerly transferred to the litter pool, CLM5 routes food C and N to a grain product pool where the C and N decay to the atmosphere over one year, similar in structure to the wood product pools.

 .. _Table Crop phenology parameters: